FirmwGuy/CEP/docs/L0_Kernel/SERIALIZATION-AND-STREAMS.md

 ### Transaction boundaries and heartbeats

 Each serialization pass piggybacks on the effect journal's heartbeat discipline.
 Emit a fresh transaction ID whenever you finish committing a heartbeat worth of writes (after `cep_stream_commit_pending` returns true) or when you switch to a new logical subtree.
 This mirrors replay semantics: replayers read chunks heartbeat by heartbeat, applying intents only when the preceding heartbeat has been fully acknowledged.
-Control chunks (class 0x0000) provide optional hard barriers if you need to pause between heartbeats or denote checkpoints.
+Control chunks (class 0x0000) provide optional hard barriers if you need to pause between heartbeats or denote checkpoints; the reader waits for these markers before splicing staged cells back into the tree, so recovered state only appears on heartbeat boundaries.

 ### Streams and serialization

 - Stream reads feed the serializer: `cep_cell_stream_read` yields deterministic byte windows whose hashes match what the effect journal recorded.
 Each window becomes one or more binary segment chunks.
 - When deserializing, the stream adapter receives its chunks through `cep_stream_write` calls.
 The adapter reconstructs the pending write queue and applies `cep_stream_commit_pending` after all segments for a transaction arrive.
 - Interleaving is expected.
 Emit structural chunks before the data chunks that rely on them (e.g., cell manifest before binary segments).
 Between multi-part payloads you may serialize additional cells, and receivers handle them by maintaining per-transaction buffers.

+### Deserialization workflow

+- Use `cep_serialization_reader_create`/`destroy` to manage a streaming reader bound to a root cell.
+The reader keeps transactions in a staging area until a control chunk (class `0x0000`) marks the end of a heartbeat.
+- Feed each chunk to `cep_serialization_reader_ingest`.
+The reader verifies chunk IDs, enforces monotonically increasing sequences per transaction, and checks hashes on completed payloads.
+- Nothing moves into the live tree until `cep_serialization_reader_commit` is invoked.
+Call it once per heartbeat; it materialises staged cells under the root while honouring manifest flags (hidden bits, data presence).
+- `cep_serialization_reader_pending` reports whether a barrier was observed since the last commit, so ingest loops can avoid accidental double commits.

 ### Library participation